cipry80/nott/README.md

 1. Make sure you install `watchman` (can fail on OSX) - `brew install watchman` (see more details [here](https://github.com/facebookincubator/create-react-app/issues/871)).

+## Compatibility

+The starter has been built and tested on OS Sierra (10.12.6) using Node (9.3.0) and PostgreSQL (10.1).
+All instructions are OS X compatible.
+This software has not been tested on Linux/Windows yet, so please consider finding alternative instructions on your own if you do wish to use `nott` on these platforms.

 ## Ideas to include/not to include

 1. GraphQL backend